-If that sounds interesting, you know the drill – just drop us an email at firstname.lastname@example.org and tell us which BMAT subjects you’d like to write questions for.
+If that sounds interesting, you know the drill – just apply using the form above and once we’ve approved your application you can tell us which BMAT subjects you’d like to write questions for.
 If you could also please attach an example question from each subject that you want to write for, that would be nice – we’ll have a look at the questions, and get back to you in a timely fashion.

 UCAT Question Writers

 We’re also looking for question writers for UCAT Ninja.
 It’s a similar arrangement as BMAT writers – you can just write questions whenever you feel like it, and we’ll pay you a fixed rate for each one.
 UCAT question ‘sets’ are trickier to write than BMAT questions, and the pay is adjusted accordingly.

 If you’re interested, please apply via our application form and then drop us an email once we’ve been in touch.
 But yeah, this is a nice, also mentally-challenging way to make some extra money during term-time or the holidays.